 A) Ultrasonic cleaning generates heat by way of kinetic energy as well as introduces air bubbles into the bath.
 The colored light bar will move from left to right: GREEN to GREEN-ORANGE, TO GREEN-ORANGE-RED (long red bar).
-When the long red bar is lit to the right of the orange bar, the bath temperature is 95 deg F. (35 deg C.) You may continue to restore and clean records until the small RED light to the right of the long RED bar is lit.
-This indicates approx. 5 minutes remaining of wash time.
-When the small RED light bar flashes, critical temperature has been reached: Stop the process and remove the record(s) from the bath.
+As you use the machine the water increases in temperature.
+You may continue to restore and clean records even when the small RED light to the right of the long RED bar is lit.

+- >>> When the small RED light bar flashes, critical temperature has been reached: Stop the process and remove the record (s) from the bath.
 Turn power off, remove the top assembly, let cool for 10-15 minutes.
-Some users simply refill the basin with fresh water/ IPA mix and continue, and rotate between 2 sets of 2, 1.78 gallons of water.

-- B) The cavitation effect introduces air into the tank.
+Some users simply refill the basin with fresh water/IPA mix and continue, and rotate between 2 sets of 2, 1.78 gallons of water. - B) The cavitation effect introduces air into the tank.
 Pressing the PULSE (DE-GAS) button after restoring 3 or so records for one cycle of 1:36 minutes will remove air bubbles increasing the efficiency of the cleaning and restoration action. - C) Check periodically the basin and change out water whenever the basin's water becomes too murky; It is a good practice to perform one change every 15 records.
 Never keep water for more than a day. - D) STOP USING THE MACHINE FOR 10 MINUTES AFTER 35 MINUTES OF CONTINUOUS NON-STOP OPERATION.
 THIS TO COOL DOWN THE ULTRASONIC GENERATOR.
 FAILURE TO DO SO MAY CAUSE DAMAGE TO THE CERAMIC TRANSDUCERS AND VOID WARRANTY.
 Removing the record assembly cover speeds up the cooling and reduces recovery time.
-Turn power off for 10 minutes. - E) AFTER EVERY USE: (i) DRAIN THE TANK. (ii) USING THE SUPPLIED RABBIT MI-CROFIBER CLOTH, WIPE TANK DOWN WITH THE CLOTH MOISTENED WITH 70% ALCOHOL. (iii) REMOVE THE RECORD POSITIONING FELTS BY PULL-ING ON THE TABS. (iv) RINSE WITH DISTILLED WATER, (v) PAD DRY using the rabbit cloth. (vi) LET AIR DRY BEFORE RE-INSERTING INTO THE SLOTS .
-NOTE WHERE THE 45 RPM FELT INSERT IS SHORTER THAN THE OTHERS (33/78) (vii) USING TAP WATER.
-RINSE THE UNDERSIDE OF THE RECORD WASHER
+Turn power off for 10 minutes. - E) AFTER EVERY USE: (i) DRAIN THE TANK. (ii) USING THE SUPPLIED RABBIT MICROFIBER CLOTH, WIPE TANK DOWN WITH THE CLOTH MOISTENED WITH 70% ALCOHOL. (iii) REMOVE THE RECORD POSI-TIONING FELTS BY PULLING ON THE TABS. (iv) MIST WITH DIS-TILLED WATER, (v) PAD DRY using the rabbit cloth. (vi) LET AIR DRY BEFORE RE-INSERTING INTO THE SLOTS IN THE SAME POSITION.